dranidis/car-rental-system/README.md

 ```
 mvn compile exec:java
 ```
-You can run the test by:
+You can run the tests by:
 ```
 mvn test
 ```